-Guest Bloggers: Jacqueline Ehrlich, Assistant Chief, U.S. Border Patrol, Visiting IACP Fellow and Steve Ehrlich, Program Manager in the Office of Field Operations under Customs and Border Protection
+Guest Bloggers: Jacqueline Ehrlich, Assistant Chief, U.S. Border Patrol, Visiting IACP Fellow and Steve Ehrlich, Program Manager in the Office of Field Operations under Customs and Border Protection for best gas grill under 300

 My husband, Steve, and I have a combined law enforcement experience of approximately fifty-seven years.
 Steve and I both began our careers in local law enforcement in the Midwest prior to joining Customs and Border Protection and the United States Border Patrol.
 Steve and I have been a law enforcement couple for more than 15 years.
 Over the years we’ve been together, through trial and error, we have discovered what works for us to maintain a healthy relationship and family life while dealing with the challenges of being a law enforcement family.
 Below are five lessons that have helped us sustain a positive relationship and family life: